iamshadmirza/BlogsByShad/blogs/rn-animation-heads/index.md

 });
 ```

 Did you notice that we are positioning the heads as `absolute`?
 We are doing this because we want to make sure all the heads render on top of each other.
-User will see the top most head only and the bottom heads will slowly be revieled as the user starts dragging.
+The user will see the topmost head only and the bottom heads will slowly be revealed as the user starts dragging.

 Finally, render the heads array.